am2998/i-use-arch-BTW/README.md

 11. **Configure Sudo**
     - Configures sudo to allow the new user to execute commands without a password.

-12. **Configure LVM and LUKS**
+12. **Configure LUKS and LVM in mkinitcpio**
     - Configures LVM and ecrypt hooks in mkinitcpio.

 13. **Install GRUB for UEFI**
     - Installs and configures the GRUB bootloader for UEFI systems.

-14. **Configure zram**
+14. **Configure ZRAM**
-    - Configures zram for improved memory management.
+    - Configures ZRAM for improved memory management.

 15. **Install Basic Utilities and Applications**
     - Installs a set of basic utilities and applications.

 16. **Install Audio Components**
-    - Installs audio components like PulseAudio and Pavucontrol.
+    - Installs PulseAudio and Pavucontrol.

 17. **Install Display Manager and Desktop Environment**
     - Installs the SDDM display manager and KDE Plasma desktop environment.